Skip to main content

 Now you should see the tree TestResource objects within test-branch1 one for the first widget and two for the second one.

-With this step completed you can add your repository to Infrahub and then the generators will be executed as part of the proposed change pipeline.
+Now that we have the latest changes, add your repository to Infrahub and then the generators will be executed as part of the proposed change CI pipeline.